Jurkyy/portfolio-site/src/content/projects/chess.md

 tags:
   - Rust
   - Chess
-size: Medium
+size: Large
 ---

-This project represents my personal endeavor to enhance my programming skills in Rust by tackling a more extensive scope.
-Its primary goal was to deepen my understanding of project design and improve my utilization of Cargo, the Rust package manager.
+This project represents my effort to enhance my Rust programming skills by taking on a more comprehensive challenge.
+I aimed to deepen my understanding of software design principles, leverage Cargo – Rust's package manager, and refine problem-solving techniques.

-Although the chess game implementation is complete, the user interaction aspect remains relatively basic at this stage.
-Currently, players can only move pieces using standard chess notation.
-Notably, this implementation boasts comprehensive support for FEN (Forsyth-Edwards Notation) strings, a feature that will prove invaluable when developing a chess bot that can leverage this implementation.

-Through this project, I aimed to advance my proficiency in Rust programming, broaden my knowledge of project architecture, and optimize my utilization of Cargo's capabilities.

-As always, the respository can be found [here](https://github.com/Jurkyy/chess).
+At its core, the project is a complete chess game implementation.
+Players can engage with the chessboard using standard algebraic notation, adding familiarity to the user experience.
+The implementation includes support for Forsyth-Edwards Notation (FEN) strings, facilitating integration with advanced features like chess engines and AI bots.

+Beyond chess, the project exemplifies clean and decoupled code design for maintainability.
+By focusing on performance optimization and best practices, I aimed to create an efficient implementation.

+This journey has honed my Rust skills, explored software development nuances, and embraced the Rust ecosystem.
+Explore the project on [GitHub](https://github.com/Jurkyy/chess).

+The journey continues, with anticipation for future developments as I refine my Rust proficiency.